Jira tracker · Side-by-side review

 Decision guide

-- You want to track time offline — on a plane, in a café, during a VPN hiccup — and sync to Jira later
+- You want to track time offline (on a plane, in a café, during a VPN hiccup) and sync to Jira when you reconnect

 - You prefer a native desktop app with a menu-bar timer over a browser tab buried inside Jira

-- You care about API-token privacy — Planim Time stores it in the OS keychain, never on a server
+- You care about API-token privacy: Planim Time keeps it in the OS keychain and never sends it to a third-party server

 - You need a free tier with full tracking forever, not a 30-day trial